-Its very difficult for me to finish full-length classic novels at a good place; then I turn to short-stories.
-I have read quite a few short-stories by now and I have loved almost all of them.
-As a literature student, we had short-stories as a part of our syllabus and that in a way started my fascination for short fiction.
-I have listed my absolute favorite short-stories from the ones I have read so far.
+It is very difficult for me to finish full-length classic novels at a good pace; then I turn to short stories.
+I have read quite a few short stories by now and I have loved almost all of them.
+As literature students, we had them as a part of our syllabus, and that in a way started my fascination for short fiction.
+I have listed my absolute favorite short stories from the ones I have read so far.

 1) The Tell-Tale Heart by Edgar Allen Poe

 This was the first story by Edgar Allen Poe that I read and ended up loving it.
 The narrator of the story who has actually murdered someone is trying to convey to the readers his sanity throughout the story.
 The murder of the old man by the narrator is planned and then executed by him and it is hinted that the narrator suffers from some form of mental illness.
 The story is simply amazing with its element of thriller, and suspense mixed with the right amount of creepy.